 1. Your Smartphone – pretty much any smartphone will do.
 The cameras these days make great DSLR (professional cameras) alternatives.

 Check that your image settings are set to the highest resolution option for your camera, as many of us will have lower resolution settings in place to save space on the MicroSD or internal memory of our phones.
-Without getting too techy on you, shooting at a higher resolution will capture more digital information when you take your shots.
-Higher resolution photos are things that you can use on social media and in print.
+Without getting too techy, shooting at a higher resolution will capture more digital information when you take your shots.
+Higher-resolution photos are things that you can use on social media and in print.

 White backdrops can be created from poster board, printer paper, or a wrinkle-free sheet.
 How you suspend your background doesn’t matter.
 Use tape, teacher’s pet, push pins, or whatever else you need to create a seamless white backdrop behind your product.

 3. Lighting – is the most important factor when taking product shots.
-You want your product to be well lit, and you want to avoid dark, heavy shadows.
-Try to avoid using the camera’s flash, as this could create glare on certain products, overexpose your shots, and produce harsh shadows.
+You want your product to be well-lit, and you want to avoid dark, heavy shadows.
+Avoid using the camera’s flash, as this could create glare on certain products, overexpose your shots, and produce harsh shadows.
 Using natural light by shooting near a window is a great way to light your product.

 Start with your product set up close to the window at a 90-degree angle to the left or right of your setup.
 If the light is too bright, you can use a sheer white curtain to diffuse (soften) the light coming through the window.
 You can also change the angle of your product and pull your overall setup away from the window.
 You will know that you have the lighting right when your product looks great and only soft shadows fall on the background.

 You can manipulate the light reflecting onto your product by using reflectors.
 Foam poster boards work great to bounce and intensify the light from the window to fill (lighten) the shadows.
 Test different angles and distances to achieve the right balance of shadow and lighting on your product.